davidknight00/stockInfinity/README.md

 pip install -r requirements.txt
 ```

-The final step will be to get an API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key)
+After getting an API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key), you will need to insert the API key into the `stockInfinity/stockInf/views.py` file.

 ### Tests